Interstate 278: Brooklyn–Queens Expressway

 North of the bridges, the highway becomes state-maintained again and reaches at an exit serving Tillary Street and Flushing Avenue.
 At this point, the BQE continues east through residential areas and turns northeast upon coming to the Wythe Avenue/Kent Avenue exit.
 The road passes through the Williamsburg neighborhood on a depressed alignment, reaching an interchange that serves the Williamsburg Bridge, with an exit at Metropolitan Avenue a short distance later.
 I-278 becomes elevated again as it passes through more neighborhoods and comes to the interchange with Humboldt Street/McGuinness Boulevard.
-The BQE enters more industrial areas as it comes to Meeker Avenue/Morgan Avenue.
+The BQE enters more industrial areas as it comes to the Meeker Avenue/Morgan Avenue exit.

 I-278 crosses the Newtown Creek into Queens on the Kosciuszko Bridge.
-Upon entering Queens, the BQE runs north between residential neighborhoods to the east and Calvary Cemetery to the west before coming to an interchange with I-495.
-After I-495, the freeway makes a turn to the east, passing over homes before crossing over New Calvary Cemetery.
-The road turns northeast through more urban neighborhoods and reaches an interchange at NY 25 (Queens Boulevard).
+Upon entering Queens, the BQE runs north between residential neighborhoods to the east and Calvary Cemetery to the west before coming to an interchange with the LIE (I-495).
+After I-495, the freeway makes a turn to the east, passing over a residential street before crossing over New Calvary Cemetery.
+The road turns northeast through more urban neighborhoods and reaches an interchange at Queens Boulevard (NY 25).
 At this point, I-278 becomes city-maintained again and passes under the Long Island Rail Road's Main Line as it continues into a depressed alignment.
 The BQE turns north as it approaches the exit for Broadway and Roosevelt Avenue.
-I-278 heads back onto a viaduct and comes to a single-point urban interchange (SPUI) at NY 25A.
-A short distance past NY 25A, the freeway splits into east and west segments with four lanes each that respectively merge into the Grand Central Parkway east- and westbound.
+I-278 heads back onto a viaduct and comes to a single-point urban interchange at Northern Boulevard (NY 25A).
+A short distance past Northern Boulevard (NY 25A), the freeway splits into east and west segments with four lanes each that respectively merge into the Grand Central Parkway east- and westbound.
 Astoria Boulevard is accessible from either leg.
 Both legs receive Interstate funding, though only the western leg is signed as part of I-278.